mundyreimer/mundyreimer.github.io/README.md

 You can check out my [blog here](https://mundyreimer.github.io/)!

-You'll probably encounter a hodge-podge of a few disciplines including biology, cognitive science, physics, mathematics, computer science, and philosophy.
+You'll probably encounter a hodge-podge of write-ups spanning a few disciplines such biology, cognitive science, physics, mathematics, computer science, and philosophy.

 Specifically, I'm interested in questions like these: